DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 [^49]: Taylor, *Population and Diversity: Policy Implications of
     Emerging Indigenous Demographic Trends. *

-[^50]: A. Van Deursen, J. van Dijk and M. Peter, ‘Increasing
+[^50]: A. Van Deursen, J. Van Dijk and M. Ten Klooster, ‘Increasing
-    Inequalities in What We Do Online: A Longitudinal Cross Sectional Analysis of Internet Activities among the Dutch Population (2010 to 2013) over Gender, Age, Education, and Income’.
+    Inequalities in What We Do Online: A Longitudinal Cross Sectional Analysis of Internet Activities Among the Dutch Population (2010 to 2013) over Gender, Age, Education, and Income’.

 [^51]: Helsper, *Digital Inclusion: An Analysis of Social Disadvantage
     and the Information Society*, p.
 31.

 [^52]: Although Kimberly Christen has produced innovative digital
-    content and databases for Waramungu.
+    content and databases for Warumungu.

 [^53]: I. Kral, *Plugged In: Remote Australian Indigenous Youth and
     Digital Culture*.